History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 18th century Market Hall

-The latter was named for Jacob Stiff, who built a building called weaver's House in 1751.
+The latter was named for Jacob Stiff, who built a building called Weaver's House in 1751.
 It was probably used as a weaving shed, with space for looms.
 It is linked to the Heritage Centre next door, where you can learn about the history of Dursley and the surrounding area.
-See objects ranging from a 19th century printing press to historic photographs, documents, and memorabilia connected to local businesses and people.
+See objects ranging from a 19th-century printing press to historic photographs, documents, and memorabilia connected with local businesses and people.

 HistoryThe Dursley region was home to settlers as early as the Neolithic period.
 Just outside the town is the long barrow of Hetty Pegler's Tump, and in neighbouring Uley is an Iron Age hill fort.

 William Tynedale was born in or near Dursley around 1496.
 Tynedale was famous for his translation of the Bible into English and was burned at the stake for his writings.
 Another literary connection is William Shakespeare; it is possible that Shakespeare spent the years 1582-1590 in Dursley, possibly as a school teacher.
 A dialogue in Richard II has been interpreted as referring to Stinchcombe Hill, overlooking Dursley.
 A more modern literary link is JK Rowling, author of the Harry Potter series of books.
 Rowling was born at nearby Yate and named the Dursley family after the town.